 Please describe what kind of mobility activities are foreseen in the Special Mobility Strand, what are their objectives and expected results.
-Explain how the mobility activities of students, researchers and staff support/complement the other activities of the Capacity Building and bring added value in the realisation of the project's objectives (limit 3000 characters).

-I.2.
-Identification and selection of the participants

-Please describe the procedures set up for identification and selection of participants for the mobility activity (limit 1000 characters).

-I.3.
-Preparation and support

-Please describe the structure for preparation of the participants for the mobility activity, including specific training or course, linguistic preparation etc. Please explain the support provided in terms of accommodation, insurances, etc. Please explain the quality measures set up in the sending and receiving organisations for monitoring the mobility activity and measures to be taken if the results foreseen are not met (limit 2000 characters).
+Explain how the mobility activities of students, researchers and staff support/complement the other activities of the Capacity Building and bring added value in the realisation of the project's objectives (limit 3000 characters). - I.2.
+Identification and selection of the participants Please describe the procedures set up for identification and selection of participants for the mobility activity (limit 1000 characters). - I.3.
+Preparation and support Please describe the structure for preparation of the participants for the mobility activity, including specific training or course, linguistic preparation etc. Please explain the support provided in terms of accommodation, insurances, etc. Please explain the quality measures set up in the sending and receiving organisations for monitoring the mobility activity and measures to be taken if the results foreseen are not met (limit 2000 characters).
 I.4.
-Involvement of people with fewer opportunities

-Does your project involve people with fewer opportunities?

-$\Box$ YES $\Box$ NO

-IF YES, how many participants coming from which countries and organisations would fall under this category?
-Specify the type of situation of fewer opportunities these participants are facing (limit 2000 characters).
+Involvement of people with fewer opportunities Does your project involve people with fewer opportunities? \square YES \square NO IF YES, how many participants coming from which countries and organisations would fall under this category?
+Specify the type of situation of fewer opportunities these participants are facing (limit 2000 characters). - can fully engage in the foreseen activities (limit 1000 characters).

-Please explain the nature of the support required and how it will be addressed, so that these persons can fully engage in the foreseen activities (limit 1000 characters).
+Please explain the nature of the support required and how it will be addressed, so that these persons